Logo Open Heavens Ministry

 Midway into this midrash and message about Jesus's present ministry (Heb 5:1-10), the Pastor suddenly interrupts his flow of thought by making an astounding observation about his audience (Heb 5:11-14).
 He forms an analogy about the teaching content of the two ministries of Jesus using milk for infants and solid food for mature listeners.
 Milk FoundationMilk links teaching about the ministry of atonement and solid food with teaching about the ministry of high priestly intercession.Solid Foundation He concludes that 1) the teachers of his audience are hard of hearing, 2) they could not teach the solid food of Jesus's present ministry, and 3) they need to review again the milk teaching about the completed ministry of atonement.
 He exhorts his audience teachers, who were spiritually deaf, intolerant of milk, and unable to eat solid food, to consider their own accountability at judgment (Heb 6:7-20).
 In previous discourse units of his sermon, he illustrates God's judgment of the ministry of his people by the example of Israel (Heb 2:1-4; 3:1-4:16; cf. 1 Cor 10:1-13) in exhortation for the proper conversation of their own ministries when judged before God.

 Since long before the sermon of Hebrews, many congregations and their teachers exhibit similar deafness (Isa 53:1; Rom 10:16-21).
 Teaching issues, among those claiming Jesus as Christ, usually surround milk intolerance with the usual chaos among infants (1 Cor 3:1-4).
 There is a slight increased consistency of solid food in conversation expressed among the general believer in sermons, songs, poetry, art, creative cinema, and funeral epitaphs for meeting Jesus at the moment of death.
 However, few academic religious teachers hear God's speech or taste the solid food of maturity in servant conversations about Jesus's ministry of intercession at death and judgment to shepherd his people promptly into heaven.
-Spiritual maturity rests not in mastery of method (academic details) or external source (supposed important people) but proper and accurate message content to the one in front of us that day.
+Spiritual maturity rests not in mastery of method (academic details) or external source (supposed important people) but proper and accurate message content about Jesus as the fulfillment of the Christ to the one in front of us that day.

 In the mid-first century CE, the people who followed Jesus as the long-promised Christ Messiah fulfillment, primarily Jews mixed with some Gentile God-fearers and proselytes, were first labeled as "the way" (John 14:6; Acts 1:11; 2:28; 9:2; 16:17; 18:25-26; 19:9, 23; 22:4; 24:22; Eph 4:20; Col 2:14; Heb 9:8;10:20).
 More than a decade after Jesus's sacrificial death in atonement for cleansing of sins and enthronement into his heavenly kingdom (Dan 7:13-14; John 18:36; 2 Tim 4:18), after regional Greco-Roman Gentiles were added by faith, his believers were called "Christians," meaning "Messiah followers" (Acts 11:17; 11:26; 26:28; 1 Peter 4:16).
 The implication, in common conversation by observers, implied a following of Jesus in his provided way of salvation, at death and judgment, to God in his heavenly kingdom.

-The Role of Conversation in Christian Chaos
+The Role of Conversation in Intra-Christian Chaos

 Conflict